 With such statistics, it’s clear that you should strive to optimize your content on every page of your website, from product pages to landing pages to your blog.
 And, yes, you should be regularly adding content to your blog.
 After all, it’s a place where you can target long-tail searches or take advantage of trending issues.

-By itself content optimization is not terribly complicated and has the added benefit of falling entirely within the copywriter’s purview.
-So, you won’t need to consult your website developer until the time comes to push it live.
+By itself content optimization is not terribly complicated and has the added benefit of falling entirely within the copywriter’s or content marketer’s control.

-Although the human component is of course still the primary force driving search engine optimization, Google’s machine-learning technology, RankBrain, is getting smarter every day and continues to increase its influence in Google’s overall search algorithm.
+Although the human component is of course still the primary force driving search engine optimization, Google’s machine-learning and AI technologies are getting smarter every day and continue to influence Google’s overall search algorithm.
 Such ever-increasing artificial intelligence will continue to refine and perfect the online search experience for millions of users.
-In an interview with Search Engine Land, Gary Illyes, a Webmaster Trends Analyst with Google, recently said, “We are going to focus more and more on machine learning.
-Pretty much everywhere in search.”

 We’ll now examine how and where actual human content writers can play a role in SEO, and walk through three simple steps to optimize your content for search engines.

-A keyword is a word or a phrase a person might realistically type – or say – into a search engine.
+So, what is a keyword?
+It is a word or a phrase a person might realistically type – or say – into a search engine or a smart device.
 There are often thousands of words and phrases that might relate to the web page you’re creating; the challenge is to find the best ones for your content.

-- Write a thesis statement.
-Craft a sentence that clearly captures the whole idea of the target web page.
+- Write a thesis statement that clearly captures the whole idea of the target web page.